CDCgov/PyRenew/model/docs/getting-started.md

 from pyrenew.model import RtInfectionsRenewalModel
 ```

+The pyrenew package models the real-time reproductive number $R_t$, the
+ratio of new infections at time $t$ to previous infections at some time
+$t-s$, as a renewal process model.
+Our basic renewal process model
-The basic renewal model defines five components: generation interval,
+defines five components:

-initial infections, Rt, latent infections, and observed infections.
-In
+1)  generation interval, the times between infections

+2)  initial infections, occurring prior to time $t = 0$

+3)  $R_t$, the real-time reproductive number,

+4)  latent infections, i.e., those infections which are known to exist
+    but are not observed (or not observable), and

+5)  observed infections, a subset of underlying true infections that are
+    reported, perhaps via hospital admissions, physician’s office
+    visits, or routine biosurveillance.

+To initialize these five components within the renewal modeling
+framework, we estimate each component with:

-this example, the generation interval is not estimated but passed as a
+1)  In this example, the generation interval is not estimated but passed
+    as a deterministic instance of `RandomVariable`

+2)  an instance of the `Infections0` class, with a log-normal
+    distribution with mean = 0 and standard deviation = 1 as input

+3)  an instance of the `RtRandomWalkProcess` class with default values

+4)  an instance of the `Infections` class with default values, and

-deterministic instance of `RandomVariable`.
-Here is the code to
+5)  an instance of the `PoissonObservation` class with default values
-initialize the five components:

 ``` python
 # (1) The generation interval (deterministic)